When Was 26 Weeks Ago

 • Step 4: Account for leap years.
 If the period you're calculating crosses a leap year (a year divisible by 4, except for century years not divisible by 400), you need to adjust your calculations accordingly.
 Leap years have an extra day (February 29th).

 This method can be tedious and prone to errors if not carefully executed.
-However, it provides a valuable exercise in understanding calendar math.
+That said, it provides a valuable exercise in understanding calendar math.
 The precision of this method hinges on the accuracy of your accounting for each month’s length and any intervening leap years.

 Example Calculation: